Maths

 Maths at University

-You might be surprised by the number of assumed maths skills that you'll need in areas of study other than the usual science and mathematics subjects.
-Students in Humanities/Social Sciences, English and Visual Arts, Business and Economics, Planning and Geography, and Allied Health need to demonstrate a level of maths skills appropriate to their discipline.
-Visit Maths in your subject areas for detailed information.
+You might be surprised by the number of assumed maths skills that you will need in areas of study other than the usual science and mathematics subjects.
+Students in Accounting, Agricultural Science, Biochemistry & Biotechnology, Biology, Biomechanics, Biomedicine, Business & Finance, Chemistry, Economics, Education, Engineering, Mathematics, Nursing, Physics, Probability, and Statistics, all need to demonstrate a level of maths skills appropriate to their discipline.

-As well as specific maths skills within disciplines, you'll need to be able to demonstrate a range of generic maths skills to potential employers.
-Some of the generic maths skills which employers look for are:
+As well as specific maths skills within disciplines that you will be working with, you will need to demonstrate a range of maths skills to potential employers when you start employment.
+Some of the maths skills employers are looking for are listed below:

 Arithmetic